Group Counselling: Parents

 Many parents and carers have found our program beneficial in understanding and coping with their child’s substance use.
 The combination of professional guidance, peer support and practical strategies has helped numerous families make positive changes.

 The program includes strategies for managing crises and preventing relapse.
-Our facilitators can provide additional resources and support if your child’s situation requires more intensive intervention.
+If your child’s situation requires more intensive intervention, our facilitators can provide additional resources and support.

-If you would like to join the group, please contact Victoria Park reception on 9416 4444 or click here to contact the team.
+If you would like to join the group, please call our Victoria Park reception at (08) 9416 4444 or contact our friendly team online.